SharonRodriguez67338/notes/README.md

 # 2023-11-29
 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."
 This quote by Martin Golding emphasizes the importance of writing clean, understandable, and well-documented code to make it easier for others to work with and maintain in the future.

+# 2023-11-30
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or input.
+It serves as a reminder to continually improve our coding skills and anticipate potential issues in order to stay ahead in this ongoing race.